Lufthansa adds routes to China to spur growth

 The move comes after Lufthansa halted services to Guangzhou in China, India’s Kolkata and Hyderabad, Klagenfurt in Austria, Calgary in Canada and Bursa in Turkey because of the routes’ lagging profitability.

-Lufthansa on Wednesday said it made a net loss of 13 million euros in 2011, after taking a larger-than-expected charge on the sale of its British Midland unit, and would pay a dividend of 0.25 euros per share.
+Lufthansa on Wednesday said it made a net loss of 13 million euros ($17.1 million) in 2011, after taking a larger-than-expected charge on the sale of its British Midland unit, and would pay a dividend of 0.25 euros per share.
+(Reporting by Maria Sheahan; Editing by Mark Potter)